ropensci/drake/.github/ISSUE_TEMPLATE/trouble.md

 - [ ] Read and abide by `drake`'s [code of conduct](https://github.com/ropensci/drake/blob/master/CODE_OF_CONDUCT.md).
 - [ ] Search for duplicates among the [existing issues](https://github.com/ropensci/drake/issues), both open and closed.
+- [ ] Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify.
+Read [here](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) and [here](https://www.tidyverse.org/help/) to learn about minimal reproducible examples.
+Format your code according to the [tidyverse style guide](https://style.tidyverse.org/) to make it easier for others to read.
 - [ ] If you think your issue has a quick and definite solution, consider posting to [Stack Overflow](https://stackoverflow.com) under the [`drake-r-package` tag](https://stackoverflow.com/tags/drake-r-package).
 (If you anticipate extended follow-up and discussion, you are already in the right place!)

 ## Description